 Given that projections over the next three years show an increasing CFR and Bank Rate is forecast to remain low, the Council plans to predominately use a mix of its own cash balances and short/medium term borrowing to finance further capital expenditure before long term borrowing is considered.
-This strategy maximises short term net interest savings but against this background and the risks within the economic forecast, caution will be adopted with treasury operations.
-The Chief Finance Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.
+This strategy maximises short term net interest savings.